jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.7.1
+ * Dynamically loaded Groovy classes (loaded from URL), load much faster.
+ * The HTML representation of n-cube updated to differentiate URL specified cells and expression cells, from all other cells.
+Very basic syntax highlighting if you can call it that.
 * 2.7.0
  * New capability: key-value pairs can be added to n-cube, any axis, and any column.
 These are picked up from the JSON format or set via setMetaProperty() API.
 This allows you to add additional information to an ncube, it's axis, or a column, and it will be stored and retrieved with the n-cube and can be queried later.
  * New capability: NCubeManager has a new API, setUrlClassLoader() which allows you to set a List of String URLs to be added to the Groovy class path that is used when a class references another class by import, extends, or implements.
 The URL should point to the fully qualified location up to but just before the code resource (don't include the /com/yourcompany/... portion).